catalyst-cloud/catalystcloud-docs/source/object-storage.rst

   swift post con0
   swift post -r '.r:*,.rlistings' con0

-To confirm the ACL settings, or any of the other metadata settings tthat follow run the following command.
+To confirm the ACL settings, or any of the other metadata settings that follow run the following command.

 .. code-block:: bash